Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 - can easily make new friends…

-- have meaningful conversations…
+- can have meaningful and deep conversations…

 - always speak their mind…